You will need a flat area of garden or an area that can be levelled, measuring about 10 feet by 40 feet to build a Boules court.

 Hiring a Landscaper to build a boules court.

 Cost to have a Boules court constructed by a landscape gardener,

-Dimensions 10 feet by 40 feet, 200mm deep and filled with type 1 stone then dressed with 4mm to dust hard stone is going to cost about £2000 to £4000 depending on what landscape materials are used for the boundary.
+Dimensions 10 feet by 40 feet, 200mm deep and filled with type 1 stone, then dressed with 4mm to dust hard stone.
+Will cost between £2000 to £4000 depending on what landscape materials are used for the boundary.

 There will be a lot of soil to dig out, move and dispose of so access and disposal will be an important

 D.I.Y.
 Construction is fairly simple and the finish is best if not particularly smooth or flat.

 We have a vacancy for a landscaper info here